forge42dev/Remix-Dev-Tools/README.md

   }
 }
 ```
-### Hydration issues and Remix Development tools crashing with i18n
+### [ lower version than V3 only ] Hydration issues and Remix Development tools crashing with i18n

 Make sure you're passing the same context to the `i18n.getRouteNamespaces()` function as you're passing to the `<RemixServer>` component.